Setting the priorities for Health and Wellbeing in Somerset

 Improving Lives Strategy 2019-2028

 The Somerset Health and Wellbeing Board invited residents and local organisations and communities to comment on the draft Improving Lives Strategy 2019-2028.
-The consultation ran for 9 weeks from Friday 15th June until Friday August 17th.
-The consultation is now closed and the consultation output report is now available.
+The consultation ran for 9 weeks and is now closed.
+The consultation output report is now available.

 Our board looks at people’s health and social care needs together, as well as taking into account the bigger picture – things like transport, housing, jobs and leisure – so that services truly help people stay healthy and independent.